chelsejw/declare/README.md

 ✅   Validation for frontend input

+✅   Users can choose cohort name

-❗️  Allow users to customise the form to send out + choose cohort
+❗️  Allow users to configure the fields to send out

 ❗️  Add compatibility for Instructor declaration forms